 Free Motion Detector App for Media Artists

-Attach a camera and trigger sounds (and more) whenever occupancy is detected in six user-defined areas of the video image.
+Attach a camera and trigger sounds whenever occupancy is detected in six user-defined areas of the video image.
 You have complete control over the playback logic and signal routing.
-Surround is supported.
-(If you want to trigger a video instead of sounds, see my other app, Video Triggers Video.)
+Multichannel surround is supported.
+Video Trigger can also trigger shell scripts or AppleScripts, and send MIDI notes.
+If you want to trigger videos to play instead of sounds, see my other app, Video Triggers Video.

 I designed Video Trigger for artists who want to experiment with interactivity without building custom hardware or software.
 It aims to answer the question that I hear from many of my students:

 “How do I make a sound play when somebody walks by?”

 The answer often involves micro-controllers (like Arduino) and sensors, or custom software (via Processing, pd, vvvv, Isadora, or MAX).
 In the long-run these options provide much greater rewards, but if you have modest needs, Video Trigger is a painless way to get started.